This Day In Music: March 14

 March 14, 1934 ~ Actor, singer Nikos Xanthopoulos born in Athens, Greece ~ Best known as an actor, dubbed “the child of folk” for mainly depicting men from the lower working classes.
 Roles portraying him as a singer and bouzouki player forced him to learn how to sing, eventually singing over 300 songs in 30 movies.
 As a singer Xanthopoulos has released nine albums and over 50 singles ~ Xanthopoulos passed away in 2023

 March 14, 1934 ~ Jazz, hard bop, soul jazz organist, pianist Shirley Scott born in Philadelphia, Pennsylvania, USA ~ Leader and sidewoman.
 Married to Stanley Turrentine from 1960 to 1971, with whom she also worked.
-Also closely associated with Eddie Lockjaw Davis, notably on the late 1950s hit In The Kitchen.
+Also closely associated with Eddie Lockjaw Davis, notably on the late-1950s hit In The Kitchen.
 Has collaborated with Lem Winchester, Oliver Nelson, Kenny Burrell, Gary McFarland, Buddy Tate, Clark Terry, King Curtis, Hank Crawford, Mildred Anderson, Jimmy Forrest, Al Grey, Joe Newman, Jimmy Rushing, and others ~ Scott passed away in 2002

 March 14, 1933 ~ Jazz, pop, R&B trumpeter, conductor, bandleader, arranger, producer, songwriter Quincy Jones, full name Quincy Delight Joners Jr, born in Chicago, Illinois, USA ~ All-hatter with a career spanning six decades.
 Considered one of the most influential jazz musicians.
 Prolific film composer.
-To pop audiences best known for his 1981 The Dude album which included the hits Ai No Corrida, Just Once featuring James Ingram and Razzamatazz featuring Patti Austin, and for producing the quintessential Michael Jackson-albums Off The Wall, Thriller and Bad
+To pop audiences best known for his 1981 The Dude album which included the hits Ai No Corrida, Just Once featuring James Ingram and Razzamatazz featuring Patti Austin, and for producing the quintessential Michael Jackson-albums Off The Wall, Thriller and Bad ~ Jones passed away in 2024

 March 14, 1929 ~ Blues singer, guitarist Hambone Wilie Newbern records Roll & Tumble Blues in Atlanta, Georgia, USA ~ Most likely, Newbern's rendition is the first recorded version of what came to be a blues classic covered or adapted by a host of artists including Robert Johnson, Muddy Waters, Cream on their Fresh Cream debut album, and by Johnny Winter with Canned Heat

 March 14, 1927 ~ Jazz, vocal pop singer Gene Austin records Ain't She Sweet at Victor Studios, New York, New York ~ Written by Milton Ager for his daughter, with lyrics added by Jack Yellen.
 Released in May 1927, featuring What Do I Care What Somebody Said on the flip side.
-The song would typify the Roaring Twenties and become a standard recorded by numerous artists including Paul Whiteman, Pearl Bailey, Fletcher Henderson, Ferlin Husky, Frank Sinatra, Nat King Cole, the Beatles, Bernie Worrell, and others
+The song would typify the Roaring Twenties and become a standard recorded by numerous artists including Paul Whiteman, Pearl Bailey, Fletcher Henderson, Ferlin Husky, Frank Sinatra, Nat King Cole, the Beatles, and Bernie Worrell

 March 14, 1927 ~ James Cavallo, commonly known as R&B saxophonist Jimmy Cavallo, born in Syracuse, New York, USA ~ Shortly after his discharge from the Army, around the end of World War II, founded the Jimmy Cavallo Quartet, one of the first white R&B blues bands, playing originals as well as covers of Wynonie Harris and Louis Jordan.
 Best known for fronting Jimmy Cavallo & his House Rockers, noted for appearing in the 1956 film Rock Rock Rock playing The Big Beat and the film's title track Rock Rock Rock.
-The band is also noted for being the first white band to play the Apollo Theater in Harlem promoting the movie ~ Cavallo passed away in 2019
+The band is also noted for being the first white band to play the Apollo Theatre in Harlem promoting the movie ~ Cavallo passed away in 2019

 March 14, 1926 ~ Singer Lita Roza, full name Lilian Patricia Lita Roa, born in Liverpool, UK ~ Most closely associated with her 1953 hit How Much Is That Doggie In The Window, written by Bob Merrill and an American No.1 hit for Patti Page.
 Roza would take it to the top of the UK charts in 1953, making her the first British solo singer to reach No.1.
 Ironically, Roza herself hated the song but was pressured to by label exectutives and vowed to never sing it again, and she never did.
 Long-time British PM Margaret Thatcher named Roza's hit her all-time favorite song ~ Roza passed away in 2008